dkoh12/llm/README.md

 - Switch
   - To switch between Ollama and LMStudio

+Note - inference is kind of slow despite running the model on localhost

 ## Running Tests

 To run the unit tests for the API wrappers and agent, use the following commands from the root of the project: